garrekstemo/Optics-Tutorials/src/lesson01.md

 - The beam should be parallel to the table surface

 Demonstrate the laser card and how to use it to find the beam.
-Also demonstrate how improper beam blocking can lead to a beam approaching eye level.
+Also demonstrate how improper beam blocking can lead to the beam escaping the table and potentially endangering others.

 ### Optical elements
 The following optical elements should be introduced:
 - Mirror
 - Mirror mount